 - New York

-- Received 2011 Burton Award for Distinguished Legal Writing
+- Received 2011 and 2018 Burton Award for Distinguished Legal Writing

 - Recognized in Who's Who Legal: Life Sciences (2015)